jmartinmsft/Exchange-App-Usage-Reporting/README.md

 The OAuthRedirectUri specifies the redirect Uri of the Azure registered application.

 OAuthCertificate
 The OAuthCertificate parameter is the certificate for the registerd application.

+CertificateStore
+The CertificateStore parameter specifies the certificate store where the certificate is loaded.$null,

 OutputPath
 The OutputPath parameter specifies the path for the EWS usage report.

 NumberOfDays
 The NumberOfDays parameter specifies how many days of sign-in logs to query (default is one).

-LogFile
-The LogFile parameter specifies the Log file path - activity is logged to this file if specified.

-VerboseLogFile
-The VerboseLogFile parameter is a switch that enables verbose log file.
-Verbose logging is written to the log whether -Verbose is enabled or not.

-DebugLogFile
-The DebugLogFile parameter is a switch that enables debug log file.
-Debug logging is written to the log whether -Debug is enabled or not.

-FastFileLogging
-The FastFileLogging parameter is a switch that if selected, an optimised log file creator is used that should be signficantly faster (but may leave file lock applied if script is cancelled).

-ImpersonationCheck
-The ImpersonationCheck parameter is a switch that enables checking accounts with EWS impersonation rights.